 YouTube TV is customizable if you pay for premium extras.
-Adding on Showtime costs $7 per month currently, while Fox Soccer Plus costs $15 per month, Shudder and AMC cost $5 per month each, Sundance Now is $7 per month, Starz costs $9 a month, and Curiosity TV is available for an extra $3.
+Adding on Showtime costs $11 per month currently, while Starz is $9 a month.
 Optional sports add-ons include NBA League Pass and MLB TV and are a bit pricier.

 YouTube TV channels: What do you get?